801

 Who is this module for?

-Any FCA-regulated firm with meaningful financial-crime exposure: payments & e-money (PIs / EMIs), crypto, HNW and wealth management, offshore/international, PEP-exposed relationships, insurance & broking, consumer credit, claims management, fund management and investment firms.
-If you have an MLRO, a BWRA obligation and a REP-CRIM due, this module is built for you.
-Compliance consultants running an MLRO book across multiple clients also use it — each workflow is its own workspace.
+Any regulated firm with meaningful financial-crime exposure — payments & e-money, crypto, wealth, insurance & broking, consumer credit, claims, fund/investment firms, estate agents, accountants and other HMRC-supervised firms.
+If you have an MLRO, a BWRA and a REP-CRIM due, it’s built for you.
+Consultants running an MLRO book use it too — each client gets its own workspace.

 How long does setup take?

-Does Anna ever file reports on my behalf?
+Does Otto ever file reports on my behalf?

-No. Anna synthesises and drafts — she never files.
-The design principle is deliberate: human accountability at the input (your 132 Gap Analysis answers, your register entries, your BWRA narrative), AI efficiency in the middle (the 14-section MLRO Annual draft, the REP-CRIM, the Board Quarterly), human sign-off and submission at the output.
-The MLRO keeps SMF17 accountability throughout — exactly the division of labour JMLSG and FCA supervision expect.
+No — Otto drafts; she never files.
+Human accountability at the input, Otto’s efficiency in the middle, human sign-off and submission at the output.
+The MLRO keeps SMF17 accountability throughout — exactly the split JMLSG and supervisor guidance expect.

-What does Anna actually cite when she writes?
+What does Otto actually cite when she writes?

-How is Anna’s output grounded in our actual data (not hallucinated)?
+How is Otto’s output grounded in our actual data (not hallucinated)?

 What audit trail do inspectors see?

-Every register row, section-status change, Gap Analysis answer and form field is timestamped with user and date.
-The 25 live registers (customer risk, PEP, UBO, EDD case file, TM alerts, sanctions hits & breaches, frozen assets, OFSI licences, internal SARs, external SARs, STORs, insider list, PA dealing, G&H, associated persons, third-party DD, fraud incidents, conflicts, breaches, training, whistleblowing, high-risk jurisdictions, horizon scanning, timeline) each carry their own evidence trail.
-A 2026 MLRO Annual stays reproducible in 2028 — source data still matches the sentence.
+Every register row, section-status change, Gap Analysis answer and form field is timestamped with user and date — and all 25 registers carry their own evidence trail.
+A 2026 MLRO Annual stays reproducible in 2028, with source data still matching the sentence.

 Book a Consultation